wizardyesterday/AutomaticGainControl/README.txt

 amplifier that drives the A/D converter in your receiver.
 Additionally, save the amplifier gain in a variable: for example, call it gainValue.

-5. Provide a *static& callback function that returns the gain, in decibels, of the amplifier that is bbeing controlled.
-Let it return yhe  example variable, gainValue, from the above example.
+5. Provide a *static* callback function that returns the gain, in decibels, of the amplifier that is bbeing controlled.
+Let it return the  example variable, gainValue, from the above example.

 4.2.2 Choice 2